henriksommerfeld/blog-hugo/content/article/2019-10-30-gatsby-twitter/index.md

 This is a real deal breaker that I've struggled with even when querying markdown content (not at all related to this plugin).
 The [GraphQL schema is created dynamically][2] based on the content, so if you query a property for uploaded images in a tweet and none of the returned tweets have an image, the query fails and you have a broken build.
 When querying an external data source that you have no control over, this is unbearable.

 ### Only fetches links, not the actual content (images etc.)
-This last point is by no means a criticism, but what I found when I got it all working (a working Tweets React component) was that a tweet that is only a link, e.g. `https://t.co/DM6et4kaZP`, doesn't say that much.
+This last point is by no means a criticism, but what I found when I got it all working (a working Tweets React component) was that a tweet that is only a link, e.g. htt<span>ps://t</span>.co/DM6et4kaZP, doesn't say that much.
 If you look at the same tweet at twitter.com, it automatically includes the linked site's Twitter card/Open Graph data (title, description and image).

 I guess this could be a [transformer plugin][6] and not the responsibility of a [source plugin][7], but I felt I needed this (more details below).

-<blockquote>The site builds fine without the tweets section</blockquote>
+> The site builds fine without the tweets section

 <h2 id="my-local-plugin">My Local Plugin 🎈</h2>